 The fact is that Scripture knows of three Kingdoms of God.
 Do you know which ones?
 The Kingdom of Nature, the Kingdom of Grace, the Kingdom of Glory.
 The Kingdom of Nature is the Kingdom by which God reigns over all creation.
 The Kingdom of Grace begins from the time of redemption.
 Although it was prefigured by the fact that God directly reigned over His people Israel.
 He is called the King of Israel.
 Repeatedly.

-And the Savior says: "Repent, for the kingdom of heaven is at hand" (Gospel of Matthew: 4; 17) - the Kingdom of God.
+And the Savior says: "Repent, for the kingdom of heaven is at hand" (Matthew 4:17) - the Kingdom of God.
 This same Kingdom is spoken of in the Lord's Prayer, and it is also spoken of in the exclamation of the Lord's Prayer.

 How to understand this?
 Very simply.
 In the Kingdom of God, there will not be lecturers walking around, as the "Jehovah's Witnesses" imagine.
 You can simply compare the idea of paradise of Christians and "Jehovah's Witnesses".
 "Jehovah's Witnesses" say: "it will be so great there, there will be a banana republic, we will work only 4 hours a day.
 We will communicate with the prophet Jeremiah and Ezekiel, who will sit there and say: 'But I, when I made the prophecy, meant this'...
 And we will sit there and discuss this interesting text."
 This is the Kingdom of God in words.
 But we are not interested in that.
 You understand?
 We are not interested in just stories.
 You understand?
 We are interested in life, after all.
 Agree.
 The Kingdom of God is therefore not in words, but in power.
 That's why the main argument of a missionary, which I strongly recommend everyone to use.
 What argument?
 An ordinary miracle.
 A miracle.
 For example, you come to preach.
 You see a sick person?
 Heal him.
 That's it.
 "Heal the sick, raise the dead, cleanse the lepers, cast out demons."
 The best argument.
 In the name of Jesus Christ: "In the name of Jesus Christ, rise up and walk!"